IMG_6828.jpeg

 Leadville 100

-The Leadville 100 MTB Race is a coveted fundraiser opportunity for the Chris Klug Foundation.
-We have 15 charity spots in the mountain bike race.
 We also offer the opportunity for athletes who receive entries through the lottery to join Team CKF as additional fundraisers.
 The CKF Leadville 100 MTB team allows us to reach over 6,000 individuals and introduce them to organ, eye, and tissue donation.
+Meet the current team members below!

-Thank you to our 2025 Sponsors!
+Thank you to our 2026 Sponsors!

 GOLD SPONSOR